 Offers a Global MBA and other masters programs, with an emphasis on health care management, real estate and infrastructure, financial businesses, and enterprise risk management.

-Full- and part-time programs in fields of critical importance to the future, health, and safety of our world, including robotics, biomedical engineering, cybersecurity/security informatics, and systems engineering.
+Full-time, part-time, and online programs in fields of critical importance to the future, health, and safety of our world, including robotics, biomedical engineering, cybersecurity/security informatics, and systems engineering.

 Since 1893, Johns Hopkins Medicine has been dedicated to training the next generation of great medical leaders.
 It is widely regarded as one of the best medical schools and hospitals in the world, with top programs in internal medicine, women’s health, HIV/AIDS, geriatrics, drug/alcohol abuse, and pediatrics.